-People in England can now enjoy parks and public spaces without having to exercise.
+People in England were able to enjoy parks and public spaces without having to exercise.

 After a delay, Welsh anglers are now allowed to fish locally, but limited to only locally, as we explain further down this post.

-Meanwhile, Scottish anglers finally heard good news for a return to fishing.
-They can restart on May 28, when some Scottish lockdown rules are eased.
+Meanwhile, Scottish anglers have finally heard good news for a return to fishing.
+They can restart from May 28, when some Scottish lockdown rules are eased.

 Angler’s Mail has been getting its first new English catch reports through for several weeks.
-There is special reopening coverage in the new issue out now.
+Many fine catches, including two possible record fish, are exclusively in the new AM mag issue out now.

 Remember, you can email photos and details to us and could appear in our weekly magazine.
 Our email address is: firstname.lastname@example.org

 Angler’s Mail is aware that many waters will still remain closed, for now.

 And it’s important to remember this is still the river fishing Close Season for coarse species in England (and Wales, too).

 The key message for anyone planning a fishing trip anytime soon is to check the water will be open first – and book, if necessary.